gsauthof/cmake-modules/README.md

 The cmake module for [integrating the Ragel code generator is in another repository][4].

+The [cmake-codecov][5] repository provides a cmake module for enabling coverage collection and report generation without defining a new build type.
+Thus, it can be orthogonally used with other build types.

 ## License

 I don't think that those files reach the [threshold of originality][2].